Senryoku/Deecy/Readme.md

 ## Dependencies

--   Multiple libraries from https://github.com/michal-z/zig-gamedev, included in libs/
+-   Multiple libraries from https://github.com/michal-z/zig-gamedev, included in libs/ as a submodule.

 ## Thanks